trixirt/rocFFT/README.md

 ```

 A static library can be compiled by using the option `-DBUILD_SHARED_LIBS=off`

+Python3 development files are required to build the library.
+These are
+provided by the `libpython3-dev` package on Ubuntu- and Debian-based
+distributions, and by `python3-devel` on RPM distributions.

 To use the [hip-clang compiler][3], one must specify
 `-DUSE_HIP_CLANG=ON -DHIP_COMPILER=clang` to cmake.  rocFFT enables